hacetheworld/javascript-budget-app/README.md

 # javascript-budget-app
 JavaScript Budget Calculator app
-This is javascript budget calculator app, this app inspired by this video https://www.youtube.com/watch?v=m_HJ3juuFvo you can chec out here.
+This is simple javascript budget calculator app .

+this app inspired by this video https://www.youtube.com/watch?v=m_HJ3juuFvo you can check out here.

 but i coded this app in diffrent appproch using constructor and module pattern